 30. The primary strategic focus of DtC engagement for the BCP was around the issues of unmet housing and employment land needs.
-Through the Association of Black Country Authorities (ABCA), the BCAs submitted representations to a number of local plans with a focus on housing and employment land issues given the anticipated shortfall between identified need and the capacity of the urban area to accommodate it.
-The BCAs also responded to emerging minerals plans on cross boundary issues.
+Through ABCA, the BCAs submitted representations to several local plans with a focus on housing and employment land issues, given the anticipated shortfall between identified need and the capacity of the urban area to accommodate it.
+The BCAs also responded to emerging minerals plans with cross boundary impacts.